MCG commissioned an artist to create a new sign for Marcham Centre

 Originally growing up in Oxfordshire Suzanne moved back to the county, and her latest studio is in Bladon, near Woodstock.

-Suzanne is looking forward to working on this new project at the Marcham Centre and creating the artworks for the community of Marcham.
+Suzanne really enjoyed working on this new project at the Marcham Centre and creating the artworks for the community of Marcham.